 What are "chat channels"?

 Auction.
-Players can auction items whenever they like.
+Players can auction Items whenever they like.
 The Auction channel is the medium through which you listen to or participate in ongoing auctions.

 Chat.
 Messages posted via the Chat channel are immediately seen by everyone listening, kind of like an ESP party line.
 Chats do not cross World boundaries.
 If you Chat in TriadCity, your message will be received by everyone currently in TriadCity, but not those in Midgaard or other future Worlds.

 Level.
-When a character gains a level, Triad will automatically generate a congratulation notice sent to all players who want to receive it.
+When a character gains a level, TriadCity will automatically generate a congratulation notice sent to all players who want to receive it.
 You can't send a message via this channel, you can only receive them.
-Use the congrat channel to help the leveler celebrate the accomplishment.
+Use the Congrat channel to help the leveler celebrate their accomplishment.